 The electric steering system offers true steer-by-wire steering control and operational features.
-Operate the boat with caution, in an open area clear of obstructions or other boat traffic, until you are familiar with the system's handling characteristics and boat's response.
+Operate the boat with caution, in an open area clear of obstructions or other boat traffic, to become familiar with the system's handling characteristics and the boat's response.
 The steering response, or how the boat translates in response to changes made to the wheel angle input, will vary depending on boat speed.

-Familiarize yourself with the number of turns in the steering wheel's range, lock to lock.
+Become familiar with the number of turns in the steering wheel's range, lock-to-lock.
 The engines do not have to be running for this test (but the keys must be in the ON position).
 Steer to starboard until the wheel stops.
 Note the position of the wheel at the physical limit stop (steering end stop).
 Then turn the wheel to the port steering end stop while counting the number of turns in degrees or fractions of a revolution.
 The number of total turns divided in half will provide the approximate center position of the wheel.

-Similar to the operation of a hydraulic steering system, the center position of the wheel can change, but the lock to lock, number of turns will not change.
-The centered position of the wheel will change if, when the engines are started, the wheel is turned away from the center position by more than one turn.
+Similar to the operation of a hydraulic steering system, the center position of the wheel can change, but the lock-to-lock, number of turns will not change.
+The centered position of the wheel will change if the wheel is turned away from the center position by more than one turn when the engines are started.
 At this point, the angle of the drives will match the wheel position within one turn of center in either direction.